blankworker1/SOLARMINER_ONE/README.md

 ## Key Metrics

-SolarMiner One nodes collect a minimal, standardized set of primary and derived metrics designed to enable direct cross-site comparison without calibration-heavy instrumentation.
+OpenSolar One nodes collect a minimal, standardized set of primary and derived metrics designed to enable direct cross-site comparison without calibration-heavy instrumentation.
 All measurements are timestamped and stored in a unified time-series database.

 The platform deliberately prioritizes system-observable metrics over inferred or externally sourced data.